ccoenraets/forcejs/README.md

 ## Other Libraries

+ForceJS was built based on the following requirements:

+- Client-side REST library
+- Minimalistic with no dependency
+- Full OAuth workflow
+- Browser and Cordova-based execution without code or configuration changes

+Depending on your own requirements, you may also want to consider one of the following libraries:

 - [ForceTK](https://github.com/developerforce/Force.com-JavaScript-REST-Toolkit): Proven toolkit for Salesforce REST APIs.
 Leverages jQuery.
-- [NForce](https://github.com/kevinohara80/nforce): node.js a REST API wrapper for force.com, database.com, and salesforce.com.
+- [NForce](https://github.com/kevinohara80/nforce): node.js REST API wrapper for force.com, database.com, and salesforce.com.
 - [ngForce](https://github.com/noeticpenguin/ngForce): A set of Angular.js modules that facilitate quick and sustainable Angular.js application development on the Force.com Platform.
 - [JSForce](http://jsforce.github.io/): Integrate your JavaScript application with Salesforce in different scenarios